carbon-design-system/carbon-website-archive/src/content/style/motion/motion.md

 **Standard:** cubic-bezier(0.5, 0, 0.1, 1)
 The standard cubic-bezier is used for the majority of animations.
 Especially when extra context is needed or when an element is removed from the screen but easily accessible (i.e. slide out navigation panel).
 Acceleration and deceleration occur asymmetrically to feel natural.
 This means that more emphasis is placed on the end of the curve than at the beginning.
 In most cases, a user will need greater easing at the end of a movement to allow their eye to register the new state of the element.

-<div data-insert-component="MotionExample" data-props="standard"></div>
+<motion-example type="standard"></motion-example>

 **Ease-out:** cubic-bezier(0, 0, 0.25, 1)
 The ease-out cubic-bezier is used for adding elements to the stage or changing on-screen states at a users' input.
 Ease-out is a much more dramatic curve because it is used for moving elements onto the stage.
 In which case, the object will slowly come to rest allowing the user to adjust to its arrival.

-<div data-insert-component="MotionExample" data-props="ease-out"></div>
+<motion-example type="ease-out"></motion-example>

 **Ease-in:** cubic-bezier(0.25, 0, 1, 1)
 The ease-in cubic-bezier is used primarily for removing elements from the screen or stage.
 Ease-in does not need as much easing since it is primarily used for objects exiting the stage.
 Therefore, slow it slightly to allow the user to recognize that it is exiting before speeds out of view.

-<div data-insert-component="MotionExample" data-props="ease-in"></div>
+<motion-example type="ease-in"></motion-example>

 ### Properties

-The reality of the web is that <a href="https://csstriggers.com/" target=blank>some properties</a> are better to animate than others since some properties trigger more work for the browser than others.
+The reality of the web is that [some properties](https://csstriggers.com/) are better to animate than others since some properties trigger more work for the browser than others.
 With a few exceptions, animations should be created by making changes to the transform and opacity properties.